Mohammed-Riyad/Kasper-Template-/README.md

 # Kasper-Template-
-A template from Graphberry, implemented by me.
+A template its name is Kasper on Graphberry,
+I implemented it by using Flexbox and some grid, all images and videos and I've selected on my own except the logo.
+Responsive on all platforms.